Neurologic-like symptoms and conditions of Cervical Spine Instability

 Understanding neurocatastrophic consequences

-The term “neurocatastrophic consequences” sounds scary and it is scary for suffers of the many symptoms that can be caused by cervical spine instability.
+The term “neurocatastrophic consequences” sounds scary and it is scary for suffers from the many symptoms that can be caused by cervical spine instability.
 Again, if you are reading this article, it is very likely that you are already in neurocatastrophic consequences.

 The two most common mechanisms by which severe symptoms arise are venolymphatic drainage (vein compression and fluid backup) compression leading to intracranial hypertension and alterations of brain function and cervicovagopathy (cervical-induced vagus nerve injury or signal interference) causing dysautonomia and systemic inflammation, both of which lead to dysfunctional body homeostasis.

-In addition to the symptoms and conditions already listed, we find that left untreated or improperly treated, cervical spine instability can lead to cardiac arrythmias, visual loss, cerebral and spinal cord atrophy, drop attacks, unrelenting fatigue, mast cell activation syndrome, dystonic storms and serious digestive issues with threatening weight loss.
+In addition to the symptoms and conditions already listed, we find that left untreated or improperly treated, cervical spine instability can lead to cardiac arrhythmias, visual loss, cerebral and spinal cord atrophy, drop attacks, unrelenting fatigue, mast cell activation syndrome, dystonic storms and serious digestive issues with threatening weight loss.

 The research in understanding this problem.

 We have authored many research papers on understanding cervical spine instability.
 They will be discussed briefly below.
 To help our understanding of the problem, we also examine the published research of other clinicians and health care investigators.